syangyue/syangyue.github.io/projects/gather.md

 For this project, I was the lead programmer who was responsible for programming both back-end and front-end authentication by using JWTdown(JSON Web Token) authentication in FastApi.
 Authentication in general can have a lot of moving parts, from handling password hashing and assiging tokens to validating tokens on each request.

-You can try it out at PUBLIC_URL: https://seabeast.gitlab.io/gather/